-Glass itself was invented two thousand years previous.
-It wasn’t until glass blowing techniques came about in 1st BC that the material was used for many applications.
+Glass itself was invented two thousand years prior.
+It wasn’t until glass blowing techniques came about in the 1st century BC that the material was used for many applications.

 When glass bottles became easier to make in the 19th and 20th centuries, production shot up.
-They were particularly popular in the medicinal industry as glass is airtight and keeps odors out (or in).
-The ability to create dark-colored glass was also beneficial as it prevents UV from degrading light-sensitive medicines inside.
+They were particularly popular in the medicinal industry as the ideal form of packaging because glass is airtight and keeps odors out (or in).
+The ability to create dark-colored glass such as amber was also beneficial, as it prevents UV rays from degrading light-sensitive products inside.

 There are no records to describe when the Boston Round bottle came about.
 This is possibly because many glass bottle suppliers existed in the late 1800s and 1900s, each offering similar bottles.

 Where Did Boston Round Bottles Get Their Name?